 How often should the standing rigging be replaced on a sailboat?

 I asked the rigger who produced my new rig for Ellidah about how long I could expect my new rig to last, and he replied with the following:

 The standing rigging should be replaced after 10 – 15 years, depending on how hard and often the boat has sailed.
 If it is well maintained and the vessel has sailed conservatively, it will probably last more than 20 years.
 However, corrosion or cracked strands indicate that the rig or parts are due for replacement regardless of age.

 If you plan on doing extended offshore sailing and don’t know the age of your rig, I recommend replacing it even if it looks fine.
 This can be done without removing the mast from the boat while it is still in the water.

 How much does it cost to replace the standing rigging?

 The cost of replacing the standing rigging will vary greatly depending on the size of your boat and the location you get the job done.
 For my 41 feet sloop, I did most of the installation myself and paid approximately $4700 for the entire rig replacement.

 Congratulations!
 By now, you should have a much better understanding of standing rigging on a sailboat.
-We’ve covered its purpose and how it is crucial for performance and safety.
-While there are many types of rigs and variations, the hardware and concepts are often similar.
+We’ve covered its purpose and its importance for performance and safety.
+While many types of rigs and variations exist, the hardware and concepts are often similar.
 Now it’s time to put your newfound knowledge into practice and set sail!